EOSIO/eos/lstests/doc/README.md

 A `Service` object represents the connection with the launcher service running in the background.
 Once a `Service` object is created, it will try to connect the launcher service automatically.

+After configuration, the `Service` may override the settings according to the command-line arguments, including:

+1. change working directory
+2. change `stdout` logging behavior

-After configuration, the `Service` will change the working directory, register (and possibly *modify*) the Logger, and then connect to launcher service. *Currently, it is only possible to connect to a local launcher service.*
+Then it will try connecting to the launcher service. *Currently, it is only possible to connect to a local launcher service.*

 If there is already an existing launcher service running in the background, the `Service` object will by default connect to it (without starting a new one).
 It is possible to override this default behavior by requesting to always start a new launcher service and/or to kill all the existing launcher service(s).